‘I feel so lost’: The elderly in Ukraine, left behind, mourn

 On Thursday, she waited outside the Bucha morgue again.
 After another long day without progress, she sat on a bench in the sun.
 “I just wanted to sit in nice weather,” she said.
 “I’m going to go home.
 Tomorrow I’ll come again.”

-Across town was the kind of closure that Trubchaninova wants so badly.
+Across town that day was the kind of closure that Trubchaninova wanted so badly.
 At a cemetery, two 82-year-old women rose from a bench and crossed themselves as the now-familiar white van arrived carrying another casket.

 The women, Neonyla and Helena, sing at funerals.
 They have performed at 10 since the Russians withdrew.
 “The biggest pain for a mother is to lose her son,” Neonyla said.
 “There is no word to describe it.”